 - Are curious about the tech and wonder if it’ll work for you: Satisfyer 1 is cheap enough to test, get you by for a few months & then upgrade if you want

-- Agree that intensity navigation is important but can’t afford the Womanizer PRO40: Satisfyer 2 is your only option, but nobody I trust carries it
+- Agree that intensity navigation is important but can’t afford the Womanizer PRO40: Satisfyer 2 is your only option

 - Don’t have grip issues, don’t have small hands, and want the best quality: Womanizer Deluxe (W500) is the top pick for many